philliprossi/IoTsync/README.md

 Notes:
 - The ALERT_EMAIL environment variable is used for both temperature alerts and ngrok OAuth access control
 - The application must be running before starting ngrok
+- The FRONTEND_PORT environment variable determines the port (defaults to 3000)
 - The free tier of ngrok includes:
   - Custom domain support
   - Google OAuth integration